aodominic/PortfolioProjects/README.md

-These are small projects designed to showcase different aspects of data cleaning and processing using SQL.
-They files are not related, but showcase the same idea of cleaning and processing. # PortfolioProjects
+These are projects designed to showcase different aspects of data cleaning and processing using SQL.
+The files are not related, but showcase the same idea of cleaning and processing. # PortfolioProjects